Troubleshoot connection issues to Azure Database for MariaDB

 - On all firewalls between the client and the internet, make sure that port 3306 is open for outbound connections.

 - Verify your connection string and other connection settings.
-Review How to connect applications to Azure Database for MySQL.
+Review How to connect applications to Azure Database for MariaDB.

 - Check the service health in the dashboard.
-If you think there’s a regional outage, see Overview of business continuity with Azure Database for MySQL for steps to recover to a new region.
+If you think there's a regional outage, see Overview of business continuity with Azure Database for MariaDB for steps to recover to a new region.